25 Summer Activities In and Around Missoula

 13. Visit Campus

 The University of Montana offers campus tours daily throughout year!
-No matter where you are in your college journey, you can join a tour and learn more about UM.
+No matter where you are at in your college journey, you can join a tour and learn more about UM.
 We hope to see you ‘round campus!

 Read More: Learn More About Visiting Campus